yuguangchen1/KcwiKit/README.md

 If you use `KCWIKit`, please cite [Chen et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508...19C).

-Developed and maintained by [Nikolaus Prusinski](mailto:nik@astro.caltech.edu) and [Yuguang Chen](mailto:yugchen@ucdavis.edu).
+Developed and maintained by [Nikolaus Prusinski](mailto:nik@astro.caltech.edu), [Yuguang Chen](mailto:yugchen@ucdavis.edu) and [Zhuyun Zhuang](mailto:zzhuang@astro.caltech.edu).
 If you encounter bugs, have questions on how to run the code, or have feature requests, drop us a line!